tomcmooney/tech-test-java-main/src/README.md

 # tech-test-java-main
-tech-test-java-main contains a System Loco _LocoAware_ server that exposes two api endpoints that users to GET a list of devices sorted by last_reported_time in descending order or a device by id.
+tech-test-java-main contains a System Loco _LocoAware_ server that exposes two API endpoints that users to GET a list of devices sorted by last_reported_time in descending order or a device by id.

 ## Table of Contents
 - [Requirements](#requirements)